exercism/java/reference/implementing-a-concept-exercise.md

 # How to implement a Java Concept Exercise

 This document describes how to implement a Concept Exercise for the Java track.
+It assumes you have read the main [Contributing guide][contributing-guide], so make sure to read this first!

-**Please please please read the docs before starting.** Posting PRs without reading these docs will be a lot more frustrating for you during the review cycle, and exhaust Exercism's maintainers' time.
+**Please please please read the docs before starting.**
+Posting PRs without reading these docs will be a lot more frustrating for you during the review cycle, and exhaust Exercism's maintainers' time.
 So, before diving into the implementation, please read the following documents:

 - [The features of v3][docs-features-of-v3].
 - [Rationale for v3][docs-rationale-for-v3].